Note: New Rules Updated 19th September 2020. See below.

-A run of approximately 3 miles north to Filey is possible, and several miles South along 400ft chalk cliffs to Flamborough, winds and experience permitting.
+A run of approximately 3 miles north to Filey is possible, and several miles South along 400ft chalk cliffs towards Flamborough, winds and experience permitting.

 Use the low take off for launching in stronger winds.
-Although it is possible to fly from the lower take off up to high take off, it must be borne in mind, that there
+Although it is possible to fly from the lower take-off up to high take off, it must be borne in mind, that there is no safe blowback area.

-Low takeoff is a pleasant rounded take off and mostly clear from shrubs and rocks.
+Low takeoff is a pleasantly rounded take-off and mostly clear from shrubs and rocks.
 Pilots should not attempt to make landing approaches to the bottom take-off areas from the bowl behind take-off, as this area can be extremely turbulent.

 A number of pilots in the past have experienced collapses in this area, some resulting in in heavy landings in the bushes.
 Instead, pilots should approach from the sides to make their top landing.
 This is an extremely difficult place to top land, especially when windy and should only be attempted by pilots with a very high level of skill.